 Mitchell Trubisky threw a career-high 35 pass attempts last week, but we're not starting him in fantasy.
 Nope.
 Week 10 was the first time Jordan Howard failed to hit 20 touches in a game Trubisky started, which shocked and disappointed plenty of fantasy owners.
 Hopefully, the fact that he was on the field for just one more offensive play than Benny Cunningham is a one-week aberration and not a sign of what's to come if the Bears fall behind and get knocked off their

-run-always game script.
+run-first run-always game script.
 Howard should be able to bounce back against a Lions run defense that just allowed 144 rushing yards to the Browns backs.
 Tarik Cohen is strangely an afterthought in this offense and his fantasy value is now non-existent.
 You can start him and pray for a big play, but he's handled just 17 touches over the last three games.
 Dontrelle Inman was on the field for 95 percent of the Bears offensive plays and tied for the team lead with eight targets in his first game action.
 He won't have that volume every week, but the Lions should be able to get ahead of the Bears and potentially force Trubisky to lean on his new No. 1 target again.
 The Bears defense couldn't stop Brett Hundley coming out of their bye so I'm dubious over their prospects of putting up a good fantasy day against Matthew Stafford.

 Jacksonville Jaguars at Cleveland Browns, 1 p.m.
 ET on CBS